cristian-azocar/microservice-boilerplate/README.md

 ## Running the tests

+The project is configured to run unit and integration tests using Jest.
+The structure of the `tests` folder is as follow:

+- `unit`: this is the root folder for the unit tests.
+- `unit/cases`: all the unit tests goes here and are ordered based on the project folder structure.
+For example, all controllers tests goes in `tests/unit/cases/src/controllers`.
+- `unit/fixtures`: the data shared by the tests which simulate external sources.
+For example, to simulate the data obtained from a database or an external API, it can be stored here.
+- `unit/matchers`: the custom matchers used to make assertions.
+For example, to create a matcher to verify that an object has certain types, it can be stored here.
+- `unit/mocks`: the mocks of custom modules or from the `node_modules` folder.
+Basically here we can change the behaviour of the modules to isolate our tests.
+- `unit/schemas`: the schemas which describes the structure of an object.
+It's used to assert that an object has a valid structure.
+- `integration`: this is the root folder for the integration tests.
+- `integration/cases`: all the integration tests goes here.
+- `integration/jest.config.js`: corresponds to the Jest configuration specific for this type of tests.

 ### Unit tests

 The unit tests are executed with Jest and they cover the server, routes, controllers, middlewares, among other modules.
 The project also includes coverage test.